1 – CUT THE CRAP

-What brides want to hear from your speech is that you’ve noticed, and appreciate, all the unique things that make her special to you.
-A great groom speech hack is simply to list them ala Harry Met Sally i.e.
+What your loved one will want to hear from your speech is that you’ve noticed, and appreciate, all the unique things that make them special to you.
+A great groom speech hack is simply to list them a la Harry Met Sally i.e.

 “I love that you get cold when it’s 71 degrees out.
 I love that it takes you an hour and a half to order a sandwich.
 I love that you get a little crinkle above your nose when you’re looking at me like I’m nuts.
 I love that after I spend the day with you, I can still smell your perfume on my clothes.
 And I love that you are the last person I want to talk to before I go to sleep at night.
 And it’s not because I’m lonely, and it’s not because it’s New Year’s Eve..’
 I came here tonight because when you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible.”

 Harry’s epic declaration of love is simple but incredibly effective.